Docker Scout is an early access product, and requires a Docker Pro, Team, or Business subscription.

 plugin for Docker CLI.

-There’s also a web UI that you can use to explore additional information about images, packages, and CVEs.
+There’s also a Web App that you can use to explore additional information about images, packages, and CVEs.

 Get started with Docker Scout